Saturday, October 20, 2007

 The king says, “It is reported that these days there is the evil practice of foreigners freely travelling to and from Ulleungdo and doing as they please.
 Also, Songjukdo (松竹島) and Usando (于山島) are next to Ulleungdo, but there are no details of their distance and what resources they have.
 You were chosen especially for this trip, so carry out your inspection with particular attention.
 We also have plans to establish a settlement there, so be sure to prepare a detailed map and report.”

 Lee Gyu-won replied, “Usando is just Ulleungdo.
 Usan was the name of the ancient country’s capital.
-Songjukdo is a small island about twenty to thirty ri offshore (相距爲三數十里).
+Songjukdo is a small island about three to ten ri offshore (相距爲三數十里).
 The products there are juniper (檀香) and pipestem bamboo (簡竹).”

 The king said, “Both Usando or Songjukdo (敎曰 或稱芋山島 或稱松竹島) are written in the Yeojiseungram (輿地勝覽).
 Songdo (松島) and Jukdo (竹島) are also used [for Songjukdo], and together with Usando, three islands combine to make up what is called Ulleungdo (而又稱松島竹島與芋山島爲三島統稱鬱陵島矣).
 Inspect the situation on all of them.
 Originally, the Samcheok commander (三陟營將) and the Wolsong commander (越松萬戶) have taken turns surveying Ulleungdo, but almost all of them have been careless.
 They inspected only the exterior of the island, which has led to these evil practices.